DjonnyX/data-channel-router/library/README.md

 dc.addEventListener(DataChannelRouterEvents.CHANNEL_CHANGE, (channel: IDataChannel | null) => {
     if (channel) {
         // Do something
+        // It is possible to implement a subscription to listen to sockets on a given channel and close sockets of an inactive channel.
-    } else {
+        // See the example of implementation at https://github.com/DjonnyX/data-channel-router/blob/main/src/index.ts } else {
         throw Error('No communication channels available.');
     }